-Established in 1909 in Santa Fe, New Mexico, the Museum of New Mexico is one of the largest state-run museum systems in the United States and is comprised of four museums, seven historic sites and the Office of Archaeological Studies.
-With four world-class museums and more than 250,000 objects from over 150 nations, the Museum of New Mexico contains one of the richest design archives in the world.
-Situated at the nexus of Spanish, American and Native American culture in a region rich with renowned artists, writers and crafts people, the museums hold a vast repository of items unique to the cultural terroir of the region and from around the world.
+Established in 1909 in Santa Fe, and comprised of four museums, seven historic sites and the Office of Archaeological Studies, the Museum of New Mexico is one of the largest state-run museum systems in the United States.
+With over 350,000 objects from over 150 nations, the Museum contains one of the richest and most diverse design archives in the world.
+Situated at the nexus of European, Latin American, Native American and American culture in a region rich with renowned artists, and writers, the museums hold a vast repository of items unique to the cultural terroir of the region and from around the world.
 Learn more about the Museum of New Mexico here.

-Home to the world’s largest collection of folk art, this museum houses an extraordinary world-class collection of more than 130,000 artifacts from more than 100 nations.
+Home to the world’s largest collection of folk art, this museum houses an extraordinary world-class collection of more than 130,000 objects from more than 100 nations.
 Spanning from the late 1600s to the present, this collection features folk art, furniture, jewelry, pottery and textiles from around the world.
-With approximately 25,000 textiles and ethnographic dress spanning five continents and 100 nations, this collection is acclaimed by textile scholars as one of the most extensive ethnic archives in the world.
+With over 30,000 ethnographic textiles and dress ensembles spanning five continents and 100 nations, this collection is acclaimed by textile scholars as one of the top ten the world.

 Presenting the diverse stories of the Native people of the Southwest, from pre-history to today, collection highlights include 1,500 Navajo and Pueblo rugs and ceremonial costumes, more than 10,000 pieces of Pueblo pottery and basketry, jewelry and beadwork.